 3. You can grate the lemon rind and freeze it in small containers or ice trays, too.

-If you find that your blood sugars often fluctuate from too high to too low (and vice versa), you’re on the blood sugar rollercoaster.
+If you find that your often fluctuate from too high to too low (and vice versa), you’re on the blood sugar rollercoaster.
 To learn how to eliminate the extremes, you’ll have to do a little sleuthing on your own.
 Get out your blood glucose meter, and for a week try testing before and after a variety of meals, activities, and destressors to figure out what’s making it go up and down to stop it for good!